longauer/task_scheduler/README.md

 pip install -e .
 ```

-- package is also availabole at PyPI under the name task-scheduler-x
+- package is also available at PyPI under the name task-scheduler-x
 - it can be installed using

 ```bash